 Once you pay, however, you have unlimited high-speed conversions and unrestricted use of the screen recorder, downloader, and disc burner.

 Wondershare UniConverter is very easy to use but has lots of additional options outside of straight-up video conversions, such as some advanced editing tools.
 As such, it’s ideal both for beginners and more advanced users.
 There are also six addon features including a watermark editor, smart trimmer, and subtitle editor but these cost an additional $5.99 per month.

-This software can handle 35 video formats, including MP4, MOV, and MPEG.
+This software can handle 35 video formats, including MKV, MP4, MOV, MP3, and MPEG.
 More than 150 device profiles are pre-configured, which is great if you’re unsure of what format you need.
 Wondershare can handle 4K video conversions with no issues.
 The software is also available for MacOS.

 - Fast speeds